 What is Considered a Charitable Donation?

-A charitable donation, for tax purposes, is a voluntary and irrevocable gift made to a qualified organization recognized by the Internal Revenue Service (IRS) as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
-The donation must be made without receiving anything of significant value in return, and it must be fully documented to be eligible for a tax deduction.
+For tax purposes, a charitable donation is a voluntary and irrevocable gift made to a qualified organization recognized by the IRS as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+The gift must be made without receiving anything of meaningful value in return, and it must be fully documented to be eligible for a deduction.

-To qualify, the recipient organization must serve a charitable purpose, such as:
+To qualify, the recipient organization must serve a charitable purpose, such as religious, educational, scientific, or humanitarian missions.

 - Religious or educational institutions